When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presents an empirical analysis of user discussions on Hugging Face to better understand how GLLMs and MLLMs are perceived and used in practice.
-Our findings highlight several key challenges observed in real-world usage.
-Access and licensing barriers, particularly in the LLaMA model family, remain a primary obstacle for users.
-Generation quality continues to be the central criterion for model evaluation, with MLLMs exhibiting higher sensitivity due to the added complexity of multimodal generation.
-Model invocation and deployment represent the most common practical challenges, especially for MLLMs, reflecting their higher system complexity and lower ecosystem maturity.
-In addition, issues such as insufficient and error-prone documentation, the difficulty of fine-tuning, and resource constraints are frequently reported.
-Based on these findings, we derive a set of implications for improving the LLM ecosystem.
+This paper presents an empirical analysis of user discussions on Hugging Face to understand how GLLMs and MLLMs are perceived, adopted, and challenged in real-world usage.
+Our findings reveal that the primary barriers to LLM adoption are shifting beyond model capability toward ecosystem usability.
+Access and licensing barriers, particularly in the Llama model family, remain a major obstacle for users, indicating that model openness does not necessarily guarantee practical accessibility.
+Generation quality emerges as a central dimension of user evaluation, with MLLM users being particularly sensitive to output quality and prompt design.
+Meanwhile, model invocation and deployment represent the most common engineering challenges, especially for MLLMs with more complex architectures.
+Fine-tuning is widely adopted for customization, particularly for smaller models, yet remains technically challenging even with parameter-efficient methods such as LoRA.
+In addition, insufficient documentation increases developer learning costs, while hardware limitations motivate the adoption of quantization techniques.
+Although benchmark scores remain important references for model selection, difficulties in reproducing reported results raise concerns about the reliability and interpretability of leaderboard-based comparisons.
 For future work, we will extend our analysis to additional platforms to improve coverage and generalizability.